Registered Mental Health Nurse

 - Ensure that all clinical care is assessed, planned, prioritised and high quality, both physical and psychological, delegating to support staff as required.

-- On a daily basis ensure that all patients are provided with and enabled to attend the therapeutic programme as included in their shared care plan.
+- On a daily basis ensure that all patients are provided with and enabled to attend any therapeutic programme as included in their shared care plan.

-- Ensure that the environment maintains a safe and therapeutic ambience at all times.
+- Ensure that any environment maintains a safe and therapeutic ambience, where possible.

-- Ensure on arrival to the hospital, patients, relatives and other persons are received in a professional manner and to act in a courteous and polite manner at all times, thereby ensuring good public relations between patients, public and staff.
+- Ensure patients, relatives and other persons are received in a professional manner and to act in a courteous and polite manner at all times, thereby ensuring good public relations between patients, public and staff.

 - Using professional judgement and be prepared to intercede and act as patient advocate to clarify developed shared plans of care.

-- Ensure the maintenance of all clinical records at all times, document all actions and interventions in a clear and honest and timely manner in line with Mundesley Hospital policy.
+- Ensure the maintenance of all clinical records at all times, document all actions and interventions in a clear and honest and timely manner in line with Norvic Healthcare policy.

-- Regarding medications management, store, check and administer drugs in accordance with the Mundesley Hospital medicines management policy and be accountable for the custody of drugs.
+- Regarding medications management, store, check and administer drugs in accordance with the Norvic Healthcare medicines management policy and be accountable for the custody of drugs.

 - Maintain a current knowledge of infection prevention and control practices and policies through annual mandatory updates and role specific training.